-At St Marys we believe that maths is for everyone and that learning mathematics should be fun and enjoyable.
+At St Mary's we believe that maths is for everyone and that learning mathematics should be fun and enjoyable.
 We want our pupils to grow into mathematical thinkers and develop self-belief, persistence and resilience.
-Teachers ensure that pupils feel welcome, supported and safe to 'have a go'; mistakes are framed as learning opportunities which helps to grow a positive growth mindset.
+Teachers ensure that pupils feel welcome, supported and safe to 'have a go'; mistakes are framed as learning opportunities which helps to grow a positive growth mind-set.
 We have ambitious expectations for all; students are encouraged to take pride in their work, to try their best in every task and to ensure their behaviour and attitude reflect the high standards expected of St Mary's pupils.
 We want pupils to be successful members of the community and to maximise their life opportunities.
 It is the intention of our curriculum, enrichment opportunities and intervention to enable this.
+We want students grow in mathematical fluency, building their skills and becoming able to reason and to solve problems.
+We want mathematicians at St Marys to be successful in meeting or exceeding their FFTD20 targets.